NEET 2021 Counselling FAQs - Registration (Started), All India Quota, State Quota & Others

 Admission of candidates to

-NEET is the biggest medical entrance examination in the country and the counselling process of the same is very complex and in manifolds.
-Thus, medical aspirants have many doubts in mind, hence Careers360 brings to you FAQs of the counselling of NEET.
-Aspirants are advised to go through the same to solve any doubt they have regarding NEET counselling 2020 and its different aspects.
+As it is known to all that NEET is the biggest medical entrance examination in the country and the NEET counselling process 2021 of the same is very complex and in manifolds.
+Thus, medical aspirants have many doubts in mind, so to have clarity on the NEET 2021 admission process, aspirants can read the FAQs of the NEET 2021 counselling.
+Aspirants are advised to go through the same to solve any doubt they have regarding NEET counselling 2021 and its different aspects.

-Answer: Directorate General of Health Sciences (DGHS) will commence the NEET 2020 counselling process from October 28 for admissions to the All India Quota seats.
-The counselling for NEET 2020 for the states medical UG admission have already started with Goa, Puducherry, DU etc.
+Answer: Directorate General of Health Sciences (DGHS) has started the round one registration of NEET 2021 counselling process for admissions to the All India Quota seats.
+The counselling for NEET for the states medical UG admission will be commenced by state authorities.
+The date to commence the NEET 2021 counselling has not been released.

-Answer: For details regarding names of authorities who are responsible for conducting NEET UG 2020 counselling candidates are required to refer to the table below.
-Aspirants must note that NEET 2020 counselling dates are set and notified by the respective counselling body which are mentioned below for their respective counselling.
+Answer: For details regarding names of authorities who are responsible for conducting NEET 2021 counselling candidates are required to refer to the table below.

 Type of NEET Counselling